brqx/lightsail-k8s/README.md

         sudo chmod +x *.sh

-* Execute the script passing in the path to your Lightsail SSH key
+* Create Instances to use

-        ./create-cluster.sh /path/to/your/lightsail.pem
+        ./create_instances.sh /path/to/your/lightsail.pem

+        ./run_cluster.sh

-## What's Happening
+## Information

-The script first  provisions 3 Lightsail small instances (1GB RAM 1 vCPU $10 each / month), as part of the provisioning process it installs the latest versions of Docker, Kubectl, Kubeadm, and Kubelet.
+The script first  provisions 1 Lightsail medium instance (master) and two micro/nano instances for workers (1GB RAM 1 vCPU $10 each / month), as part of the provisioning process it installs the latest versions of Docker, Kubectl, Kubeadm, and Kubelet.

 It then installs Flannel for the pod networking.

 Finally, it uses Kubeadm to create a master node, and after that's done it uses Kubeadm to add two workers.

 This is, of course, not a production-ready setup, but is fine to get something up and running in the cloud to being experimenting with.

+## Real description

+What we do in this script is the following :

+1. Generate instances
+2. Create kubernet cluster
+3. Add nodes

+This script have been tested in 2020 August with the lates version of kubect ( 18 ) and ubuntu 16 image (blueprint)